mar10/pyftpsync/README.md

 optional arguments:
-  -h, --help            show this help message and exit --force               overwrite different remote files, even if the target
-                        is newer
-  --delete              remove remote files if they don't exist locally --delete-unmatched    remove remote files if they don't exist locally or
-                        don't match the current filter (implies '--delete' option)
-  -x, --execute         turn off the dry-run mode (which is ON by default),
+  -h, --help            show this help message and exit -x, --execute         turn off the dry-run mode (which is ON by default),
                         that would just print status messages but does not change anything